 The Blue Hill Peninsula is one of the many havens for artists in DownEast & Acadia.
 Galleries and art events take place in many towns all year long.
 Musicians hone their craft at schools and programs held throughout the season and writers such as E.B.
 White (Charlotte's Web) and Robert McCloskey (Blueberries for Sal) used real life places and events, such as the Blue Hill Fair, in their tales.
 Come explore the arts in True Maine.

-Together, DownEast & Acadia describe an authentic, Maine Experience.
+DownEast Acadia provides an authentic, Maine Experience.
 The glories of summer here offer warm sun-filled days and breeze-cooled evenings.
 Fall moves in with hills ablaze with color and brilliant, canopied roads.
-Winter drapes the shores and lanes with a blanket of peace and solitude broken only by the sigh of the wind and the crunch of the snow underfoot and Spring brings it all back into bloom and the cycle of nature starts again.
+Winter drapes the shores and lanes with a blanket of peace and solitude broken only by the sigh of the wind and the crunch of the snow underfoot.
+Spring brings it all back into bloom and the cycle of nature starts again.
 If you enjoy the peaceful sound of waves lapping the shoreline, the fun of a local festival filled with food, music and local character, or the thrill of seeing nature up close, you will find it here.

-More than all this, though, DownEast & Acadia is a state of mind unique to each person who visits this special place and we invite you to come here soon and find out what it means to you.
+DownEast Acadia is a state of mind unique to each person who visits this special place.
+We invite you to come here soon and find out what it means to you.